 What is Diatomaceous Earth?

-A.K.A Diatomaceous silica, silicon dioxide, diatomite, DE, Kieselgur (in Europe), fossil shell flour, amorphous silica and D earth.
+A.K.A Diatomaceous silica, silicon dioxide, diatomite, DE, Kieselgur (in Europe), fossil shell flour, amorphous silica, dinosaur dust, diatoms, and D earth.

 DE is the fossilized remains of diatoms.